fabianjuelich/api_metrics_db/documentation.md

 After that we had to choose where to get the key figures from, but since our colleague [Edgar Kinetz already compared the best APIs for financial data in his project](./Informatikprojekt_WS22-23_Kinetz/), it was immediately clear that we would use the Alpha Vantage API.
 This API is very comprehensive and potentially free of charge.
 The key figures of the companies and their shares can be found in the section "Core Stock APIs" and "Fundamental Data" and can be accessed with the provided API requests.

-The Data research came to the following results, which we will present in a table for better overview.
+The Data research came to the following results, which we will present in a table for better overview:

 | Stock key figure <br/>________________ | What does it mean for the investor <br/>_____________________________________________ | Description <br/>_____________________ | Positive <br/>________ | Data for calculation <br/>___________________________________ | Data given <br/>____________________ |
 |---|---|---|---|---|---|